al63/SublimeFiles/README.md

 - Selecting "~/" navigates to the home directory.

-- Selecting "\* To current View" navigates to the directory of the current file being editted
+- Selecting "\* To current View" navigates to the directory of the current file being editted.

 ----------